 As an IT leader responsible for information security, you have a lot of challenges.
 Each year provides a new set of concerns, and you may feel like you are always trying to hit a moving target.

 The truth is that you are.
 Bad actors keep finding new ways to attack new holes in your systems, and you need to stay on our toes all the time.

 That said, here are a few quick tips for reducing your exposure to data security risks this year.

 Protect your Identity - Review privacy settings on all applications.
 If your websites have not already been upgraded to use multifactor authentication, now is the time you should consider doing that.
 Make sure that you or your employees are never using the same password on any two logins.
-Have a secure password manager installed on all machines and enforce a strict randomising of password updates.
+Have a secure password manager installed on all machines and enforce strict randomising of password updates.
 This is one of the weakest points of security in any system and getting people out of this habit will go a long way toward preventing breaches.

-Cultivate a security culture - Get people used to the idea of cyber security and data protection as being a way of life.
+Cultivate a security culture - Get people used to the idea of cybersecurity and data protection as being a way of life.
 Find ways of encouraging people to understand their secure systems.
 Reward staff for completing training and becoming more aware of any potential vulnerabilities and threats that their activity may have to company systems and security.
-Communicate success by publishing the names of those who have successfully adhered to these policies; applying an element of "gamification" to adoption of security measures.
+Communicate success by publishing the names of those who have successfully adhered to these policies; applying an element of "gamification" to the adoption of security measures.